AdobeDocs/core-services.en/help/interface/marketing-cloud-integrations.md

 Help: [Customer Attributes](attributes.md#concept_ACFEE7C8B8E94875BA0825CDF4913AF1)

-If you capture enterprise customer data in a customer relationship management (CRM) database, you can upload the data into a Customer Attribute data source in the Experience Cloud.
+If you capture enterprise customer data in a customer relationship management (CRM) database, you can upload the data into a Customer Attribute data source in Experience Cloud.
 Once uploaded, use the data in [!DNL Adobe Analytics] and [!DNL Adobe Target].

 **Applicable solutions or services**